Considering Cosmetic Surgery – Top Ten Plastic Surgery Safety Points

 At Claytor/Noone Plastic Surgery, we believe in providing the highest level of care.
 That is why our surgeons are always Board Certified Plastic Surgeons.
 Dr. Claytor is certified by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons, The American Society for Aesthetic Plastic Surgery and is a Fellow of the American College of Surgeons.

-At your consultation with your surgeon, ask about his or her qualifications.
+At your free consultation with your surgeon, ask about his or her qualifications.
 Ask how many years they have been in practice.
 Ask how many times they have performed the procedure in which you’re interested.

 Dr. Claytor has over 10 years of experience and regularly performs cosmetic surgery of the face and body.
 He teaches the advanced abdominoplasty with liposuction course at the ASAPS national meetings.
 You can also view a wide array of before and after pictures and meet staff who have had surgery and who are happy to talk with you about their cosmetic surgery experience.